WORDS BY SOPHIE HENDERSON

-The Chopard brand today stands for innovation, creativity and passion.
-With the Happy Diamonds watch and jewellery lines, Chopard releases diamonds from their settings, enabling them to move in a jubilant manner and exuding joie de vivre.
+The Chopard brand today stands for innovation, creativity, and passion.
+With the Happy Diamonds watch and jewelry lines, Chopard releases diamonds from their settings, enabling them to move in a jubilant manner and exuding joie de vivre.

 As Caroline Scheufele, Co-President and Artistic Director explains, ‘At Chopard, our vision of movement is eminently positive, liberating and joyful.
 We wish to embody a light-hearted and happy spirit paired with a perpetual guarantee of absolute quality.’

-One of the UK’s last family-owned, full-service jewellers, Pragnell offers a way to mark life’s significant moments with diamond pieces of exceptional rarity and quality.
+One of the UK’s last family-owned, full-service jewelers, Pragnell offers a way to mark life’s significant moments with diamond pieces of exceptional rarity and quality.

 Collection highlights include the platinum Masterpiece Antrobus rings, where diamonds are mixed with brilliant-cut sapphires and rubies.
 Windsor diamond studs are a simple yet striking take on classic design codes.